For the Individual

 Meetings are typically held monthly on Tuesdays from 7:00pm-9:00pm.

 In September 2021 we reaffirmed priorities for the Golden Bridges School community in our ongoing quest to become more inclusive and socially just.
 These priorities inform the work and planning of the Social Justice Committee.

 Read our Priorities Memo

 Committee & Governance

-It is a priority to the Golden Bridges Social Justice Committee that our decision-making reflects our values, norms, and goals.
+It is a priority of the Golden Bridges Social Justice Committee that our decision-making reflects our values, norms, and goals.
 We strive not to replicate systemic oppressive patterns that give white, cisgendered, heteronormative, and/or Judeo-Christian people more authority and power than people of color or other marginalized peoples.

-Read our Governance Document
+Read our Governance Document.

 Please contact Allyson Ritger for questions related to the Social Justice Committee.

 The Antiracist Curriculum Committee (ARCC) was formed in the summer of 2020 by a group of Golden Bridges School teachers inspired to action by the national uprisings in response to George Floyd’s murder and police brutality against BIPOC.

 The ARCC is faculty committee that meets bi-weekly to study a text and address living questions brought by faculty members relating to curriculum and/or classroom dynamics.